-Start your exploration of the neighborhood by taking a stroll down Liberty Avenue, the main thoroughfare for Little Guyana.
+Start your neighborhood exploration by taking a stroll down Liberty Avenue, the main thoroughfare for Little Guyana.
 There you’ll find stores selling colorful fabrics, sari dresses, exotic spices, and Guyana’s famous mango chutney.
 For dining, the options are as diverse as the people.
 Most food here is Indian with a Caribbean twist, but you’ll also find African and Chinese food, all of which can be had at any price range.
 Singh’s Roti is one of the top dining choices for trying Guyanese food.
 For traditional sweets and cakes, check out the Little Guyana Bake Shop.